 Continue reading to learn how to read, write and pronounce Amharic letters.

-The Amharic alphabet (Fidel), the only actively used native African writing system, is the official Ethiopian alphabet.
-The alphabet consists of 31 consonant letters each of which has seven variations.
-These variations are created by appending a vowel to each consonant, to make up the syllabary of around 500 Amharic letters.
+The Amharic alphabet contains seven vowels and 31 consonant letters.
+The vowels are ä, u, i, a, e, ï and o.
+Each of the 31 consonant letters come with seven variants.
+These variants are created by appending a vowel to each consonant, to make up the syllabary of around 500 Amharic letters.

 In the Amharic alphabet, letters are organised in a grid system where consonants appear vertically and their vowel-added variants, horizontally.
 The grid below shows the Amharic alphabet with english intonation and pronunciations.
 It offers a simple and quick way of understanding Amharic and getting to comprehend it for the purpose of proper articulation of the language.

 In addition to consonants and their variants, the alphabet has its own numeral system.
 All Amharic numbers have two lines on top and bottom which differentiate them from Amharic letters.

 The alphabet also contains unique punctuation marks which are vital in the use of the Amharic language.
 These include section mark, colon, word separator, semicolon, question mark, comma, paragraph separator and period.